 To facilitate better understanding of the case, the Urgenda Foundation has made documents relevant to the Climate Case available in English.
 Here you can find translations of legal documents, including the summons, statement of reply, pleadings, judgment and a summary.

-The summons marked the start of the legal proceedings at the District court in The Hague.
-Urgenda set out the facts on climate change and explained why emissions need to be radically reduced to avert catastrophic damage.
+The summons marked the start of the legal proceedings in the District court in The Hague.
+Urgenda set out the facts of climate change and explained why emissions need to be radically reduced to avert catastrophic harm.
 It provided the grounds upon which it claims the Dutch state is legally obliged to take action to reduce Dutch greenhouse gas emissions.
 An English version of this document can be found here.

-In addition to the translated documents provided by the court, Urgenda has provided video footage of the court session in which the court presented its verdict, including English subtitles (see below).
+In addition to the translated documents provided by the court, Urgenda has provided video footage of the court session in which the court presented its judgment, including English subtitles (see below).